lbrios/essex-service-design-toolkit/docs/documentation/core/content/url-guidelines.md

 Short URLs be used for marketing purposes such as campaigns that require a unique campaign identity or have a need for users to remember a web link.
 They are often used on:

-* printed material likeposters or leaflets
+* printed material like posters or leaflets
 * videos
 * audio (such as radio, podcasts or an automated contact centre message)